A Portrait of Autistic Women

 Keep Reading

-Marysa Dowling has her portrait of Andy Miller, puppet maker and theatre designer, been selected to win the BJP1854 Portrait of Britain award.
+Marysa Dowling portrait of Andy Miller, puppet maker and theatre designer, has been selected to win the BJP1854 Portrait of Britain award.

 When I first started swimming, I didn’t take my camera, but I soon realized there was a story to be told and now I won’t be without...